 - Consent – In specific situations, we can collect and process your data with your consent, e.g. you ask us directly (via written or verbal communications) to keep you informed.
 We will clarify the data required to undertake the action.

 - Legal compliance – If the law requires us to, we may need to collect and process your data.

 - Legitimate interest – In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of delivering this project and which does not materially impact your rights, freedom, or interests. e.g. to fulfil the project requirements and to communicate and disseminate project information and outcomes including key findings from papers published.

 4. When do we collect your personal data?

 We may collect your data, verbally or electronically, when:

-- You contact us by any means with queries, information etc;
+- You contact/engage with us by any means with queries, information etc;

-- You fill in any forms e.g. at our events;
+- You fill in any forms e.g. at Impact Diabetes B2B (Bump2Baby and Me) events;

-- You give a third-party permission to share with us the information they hold about you;
+- You give a consortium partner or a third-party permission to share with us the information they hold about you;

 - Your data is within publicly available sources and you have consented to sharing your data (e.g. on your website, within marketing material) or where information is made public as a matter of law.